Take these steps to quit smoking.

 Write down your reasons to quit.

-Changing your routine can help you break the smoking habit.
+Changing your routine on and after your quit date can help you break habits related to smoking.

 - Try taking a different route to work.